-- Provide data on CESU projects to the CESU Network National Office and/or host institution in accordance with CESU Council guidelines as posted on the CESU Network National Office website (www.cesu.org); - Coordinate in obtaining all necessary state, federal, and tribal permits and/or permissions from private landowners in order to conduct projects occurring under this Agreement; - Engage in collaborative activities consistent with federal scientific and scholarly integrity directives and policies (e.g., Presidential and OSTP Scientific Integrity Memoranda; DOD Instruction 3200.20; DOI 305 DM 3; USDA DR 1074-001; NOAA AO 202-735D), as appropriate; - Follow 2 CFR 200, OMB Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), as appropriate; and the related federal agency regulations, as applicable, specifically 22 CFR 518 (Department of Defense), 32 CFR Parts 21, 22, 32, 33, and 34 (Department of Defense), 10 U.S.C.
-2358, 10 U.S.C.
+- Provide data on CESU projects to the CESU Network National Office and/or Host University in accordance with CESU Council guidelines as posted on the CESU Network National Office website (www.cesu.org); - 6.
+Coordinate in obtaining all necessary state, federal, and tribal permits and/or permissions from private landowners in order to conduct projects occurring under this Agreement;

+- Engage in collaborative activities consistent with federal scientific and scholarly integrity directives and policies (e.g., Presidential and OSTP Scientific Integrity Memoranda; DOD Instruction 3200.20; DOI 305 DM 3; USDA DR 1074-001; NOAA AO 202-735D), as appropriate; - 8.
+Engage in collaborative activities in accordance with the CESU Network Diversity, Equity, Inclusion, and Accessibility Statement and Principles and related federal and nonfederal directives and policies, as appropriate; - 9.
+Follow 2 CFR 200, OMB Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), as appropriate; and the related federal agency regulations, as applicable, specifically 22 CFR 518 (Department of Defense), 32 CFR Parts 21, 22, 32, 33, and 34 (Department of Defense), 10 U.S.C.
+4001, 10 U.S.C.
 3036(d), 33 U.S.C.
 2323a, DOD 3210.6-R, and Department of Defense Grant and Agreement Regulations (Department of Defense); and these documents are incorporated into this Agreement by reference.